Wealth | Business | Finance | Life. Connect with us today and learn more about joining our community.

 And let’s be honest: $500K is a lot of money.
 Even $200K puts you in the top 1% in many parts of the country.
 It’s more than your peers make, maybe even more than your parents ever made.
 It feels good.

 It sneaks in slowly.
 One upgrade here, one indulgence there.
 Before long, your lifestyle matches or outpaces your income.
-Those extra dollars that could have built wealth are gone.
+Those extra dollars that could have been used to build wealth are gone.
 The real issue is that most of us don’t know what it actually costs to run our lives.
-We keep spending more without even noticing.
+We just keep spending more without even noticing.

-Here’s the shift that changed everything for me: Know your number.
-I got clear on two questions:
+There’s one shift that will change everything: Know your number.
+You need to get clear on two questions:

-• What does it take to run our household well?
+• What does it take to run your household well?

-• How much do I need to invest yearly to hit my long-term goals?
+• How much do you need to invest yearly to hit your long-term goals?

 In a season of growth, this is your chance to build wealth quietly while others get louder with their spending.
-Financial freedom isn’t about earning more; it’s about managing your finances wisely.
+Remember: financial freedom isn’t about earning more; it’s about managing your finances wisely.